CompArchFA17/FinalProject/notes_william/Buffers.md

 ##### What is a buffer?
 It is a matrix of values in memory that correspond to the pixels on the screen.
 These values also have a particular bit depth based on what the buffer is and how the programmer wishes to use it.
 For example, one could use a 1 bit depth color buffer to represent only black and white on a screen.
 An important thing to remember about these buffers is that their main purpose is to save data that would be useful later.
 All of these buffers generally keep and maintain data from previous computation unless explicitly cleared.

-**Tentative Note:**
+**Tentative Note: (Actually I think this is wrong now.)**

-It appears that all of these buffers other than the main color buffer, are things that you can set your self.
+~~It appears that all of these buffers other than the main color buffer, are things that you can set your self.
 Many graphics programs use most of them simply because they are so integral to being able to do graphics, however, one could make buffers for whatever information they want and use them in calculations.
-All of these buffers are stored in the graphics hardware's random access memory (RAM), and are designated, not explicitly in the hardware, but by the programmer.
+All of these buffers are stored in the graphics hardware's random access memory (RAM), and are designated, not explicitly in the hardware, but by the programmer.~~

+I think the color buffers, depth buffer, and stencil buffer are all hardware level set aside memory area on the ram of the gpu or unified ram.

 ###### (Not Sure if this is correct)